microsoft/CameraTraps/data_management/megadb/README.md

 #### Empty images
 - The one `class` where we do enforce a "taxonomy": all images that are labeled as emtpy of objects of interest should have its `class` property be a list with only the "empty" label.
 Do not use "blank", "nothing", etc.

+### Bounding boxes labels for images
+- Bounding boxes are stored in the `bbox` field in an image object.
+The coordinates in the `bbox` sub-field is `[x_min, y_min, w, h]`, the top-left corner of the box and its width and height, all relative to the width and height of the image.
+- If an image was sent for annotation but was determined to be empty, the image entry will still have a `bbox` field that points to an empty list.
+We save this information as a more reliable "empty" label.

+## Future

 ### Videos
 - When we have video data, it will be added as a property of the sequence object at the same level as `images`.

+### More properties associated with each class
+- We will create another table `classes` that will associate a `class` property value with additional fields, for each dataset.